nmusers/docs/content/Reference manual/$abbreviated.md

 This option is intended for advanced users of NONMEM, e.g.,  when abbreviated  code  is  combined with user-supplied subroutines or verbatim code.
-A user-supplied subroutine may reserve the  first n1 positions in NMPRD4 for its use, in which case the option COM- RES should be set to n1 to instruct NM-TRAN to skip  these  posi- tions;  the  first position used by NM-TRAN for storing variables defined in abbreviated code will be position {n1}+1.
+A user-supplied subroutine may reserve the  first n1 positions in NMPRD4 for its use, in which case the option COMRES should be set to n1 to instruct NM-TRAN to skip  these  positions;  the  first position used by NM-TRAN for storing variables defined in abbreviated code will be position {n1}+1.

-$TABLE  and  $SCATTER  may  explicitly  reference  variables   in reserved  positions  1  through  n1  by  COM(1)  through COM(n1), respectively, in addition to listing variables defined in  abbre- viated code by name.
+$TABLE  and  $SCATTER  may  explicitly  reference  variables   in reserved  positions  1  through  n1  by  COM(1)  through COM(n1), respectively, in addition to listing variables defined in  abbreviated code by name.

 An  individual  block  of abbreviated code (e.g. $PK) may include the  pseudo-statement  COMRES=-1,  which  prevents  any  variable